degressly/degressly-demo/README.md

 ## What is this?

 A one-click docker compose deployment for the entire degressly stack, along with a sample application for illustration.
+To learn more about the degressly stack, visit [degressly/degressly-core](https://github.com/degressly/degressly-core).

 ## What do I need to run this?